How to Start Working from Home … Today

 By Holly Reisem Hanna

-On any given day, I’ll receive an email asking, “How can I work from home… now!?”
+On any given day, I’ll receive an email asking, “How can I work from home … now!?”
 While I can offer up some general suggestions on different work at home paths, without knowing your background, expertise, passions, and skills, it is tough to offer up a concrete recommendation.
-With this said, there is an easy way to start working from home immediately, and it and that’s by freelancing.
+With this said, there is an easy way to start working from home immediately, and that’s by freelancing.

 You may say, “I’m not a writer” or “I don’t know how to code websites”… well, that’s okay.
 Being a freelancer is more than just writing, coding, or designing.
-Freelancing is a way to sell services, whether it be writing, voice acting, editing, bookkeeping, translating, consulting, etc. without having a formal employer or boss.
-Freelancers work as independent contractors, filling in gaps where companies and small business owners need help, but the not service of a full-time employee.
+Freelancing is a way to sell services, whether it be writing, voice acting, editing, bookkeeping, translating, or consulting without being an employee.
+Freelancers work as independent contractors, filling in gaps where companies and small business owners need help, but the not capacity of a full-time employee.

 Get Some Cash Flow Coming in ASAP: